 Insect farming is gaining recognition as a more sustainable way to produce animal proteins compared to traditional livestock farming.
 It is particularly notable for its lower environmental impact.
-The Black Soldier Fly is the most farmed insect globally, celebrated for its ability to efficiently convert organic waste into high-quality protein.
-This insect can complete its lifecycle from egg to larva to pupa in just six days under the right conditions, making it an ideal choice for large-scale production of protein-rich feeds.
+The Black Soldier Fly is the most farmed insect globally.
+Farmers value it for its ability to efficiently convert organic waste into high-quality protein.
+Under the right conditions, this insect completes its lifecycle from egg to larva to pupa in just six days.
+This rapid development makes it an ideal choice for large-scale production of protein-rich feeds.

 Sustainable Food Solutions for the Growing Global Population